ejmahler/SplineLibrary/docs/SplineTypes.md

 * Modifies T values of points - points that are close together will have a smaller T distance and vice versa.
 This may be a problem if the points are keyframes for an animation, for example, or any other data series where the T values have some external meaning

 ### Cubic Hermite Spline
 The Cubic Hermite Spline takes a list of points, and a corresponding list of tangents for each point.
-The Catmull-Rom Spline is a subclass of the Cubic Hermite Spline which automatically computes the tangents, rather than expecting the user to supply them.
+The Catmull-Rom Spline is a special type of the Cubic Hermite Spline which automatically computes the tangents, rather than expecting the user to supply them.

 An example use case for this spline type is for physical simulation time series data, where spline->getPosition(t) returns the object's position at time T. If you know the object's velocity in addition to its position, you can make the interpolation more accurate by providing that velocity as the tangent.